ludgergoeminne/organAging/README.md

 ### 1. Olink Explore 3072 data

 When using data obtained with the Olink Explore 3072 platform, we suggest to use our full models.
-The coefficients for these models can be found in Supp.
-Table 1A (for the 1st-generation models, which were trained to predict chronological age) and in Supp.
-Table 1C (for the mortality-based models, which were trained to predict time to death).
+The coefficients for these models can be found in Table S1A (for the 1st-generation models, which were trained to predict chronological age) and in Table S1C (for the mortality-based models, which were trained to predict time to death).
 In principle, the coefficients from any of the five folds can be used, but we suggest to always simply use the first fold (unless you work with the same UK Biobank data, in which case you will have some theoretical potential for overfitting, although in practice, the out-of-fold predictions are very similar to the in-fold predictions).
 Then simply multiply the coefficients with the corresponding Olink NPX-normalized intensities and sum them up.
 For the 1st-generation models, add the intercept to this value.